clusterinthecloud/docs/source/google-infrastructure.rst

 There are two ways of creating Cluster in the Cloud on Google Cloud.
 The older way was to download the code to your computer and run it from there.
-This requires installing Terraform, Git aand setting up SSH locally.
+This requires installing Terraform, Git and setting up SSH locally.

 There is now also a "1-click" installer available which is covered in the first section on this page.
 The older method is also documented here for posterity.